 As a freelancer, she cherishes the freedom and the respect that you get as a sole expert here.
 Aiming to be a well-known freelancer one day, she wants to level-up her design standards and work with big clients.
 We admire her outlook on continuous learning and growth in life.
 We wish her success in the future.

 1. Introduce yourself to us?

 Hey, I am Simran, I’ve recently started as a freelance graphic designer, currently living in Gwalior.
-Previously, I have worked for a couple of companies for around 4 years as a creative designer in the field of UI design, branding, packaging, and mostly all fields of graphic designing.
+Previously, I have worked for a couple of companies for around 4 years as a creative designer in the field of UI design, branding, custom packaging, and mostly all fields of graphic designing.
 I did my bachelor’s in design from Banasthali University, Jaipur.